-With a bottom layer of soft chocolate chip cookie, which is topped by broken Oreos and gobs of caramel before a layer of soft chocolatey brownie, it’s no wonder that this one ticks a lot of boxes for dessert and sweet lovers.
+These begin with a bottom layer of soft chocolate chip cookie, which is topped by broken Oreos and gobs of caramel before a layer of soft chocolatey brownie.
+It’s no wonder that this one ticks a lot of boxes for dessert and sweet lovers.
 A drizzle of chocolate ganache to crown these beautiful squares may be over the top but when you’ve gone this far, why not?

 Like this Oreo Caramel Brownie Bombs recipe?

 Be sure to browse the photo index of over 200 cookie and cookie bar recipes is in our expansive Cookies Category.

 To keep up with the latest home style cooking & baking ideas from Rock Recipes plus daily recipe suggestions from decadent desserts to quick delicious weekday meals, be sure to follow Rock Recipes Facebook Page and follow us on Instagram.

 You might also like our recipe for Loaded Butter Tarts!

 - 1/8 tsp baking soda